Special Needs Trusts (SNT) for the Special Needs Child or Grandchild

-Parents or grandparents of a disabled child should leave assets to them in a special needs trust, to avoid the child being disqualified from receiving government benefits, such as SSI and Medicaid.
-The reasoning behind these special needs trusts is simple — prior to the protection now afforded by these trusts, parents would simply disinherit their disabled children rather than see them lose their benefits.
-Since the state wasn't getting the inheritance monies anyway, why not allow it to go to the disabled child for his or her extra needs, above and beyond what the state supplies, such as:
+Parents or grandparents of a special needs child should leave assets to them in a special needs trust, to avoid the child being disqualified from receiving government benefits, such as SSI and Medicaid.
+The reasoning behind these special needs trusts is simple — prior to the protection now afforded by these trusts, parents would simply disinherit their special needs children rather than see them lose their benefits.
+Since the state wasn't getting the inheritance monies anyway, why not allow it to go to the child for his or her extra needs, above and beyond what the state supplies, such as:

 • Essential dietary needs